 What Makes my Website GDPR Compliant?

 On the way to GDPR compliance, the first step is to analyze how your website handles data in the first place.
-Determine the flow of user data in your website.
+Determine the flow of user data on your website.
 It will be useful to find the answers to the following questions.

 - Does the website collect user data via contact forms, cookies, etc?